ronancunningham72/rI/README.md

 curl http://targethost:5000/delete -d "host=54.236.243.206" -d "host=34.234.100.40" -d "key=${key}" -X PUT

-The value of 'key' should be the contents of the public sss key to add to the '~/.ssh/authorized_keys'.
+The value of 'key' should be the contents of the public ssh key to add to the '~/.ssh/authorized_keys'.

 ## 3) BackEnd processing